 > search is(aws_ec2_instance) | list --csv id,name,instance_type,ctime as create_time, age,/ancestors.region.reported.name as region,/ancestors.account.reported.name as account,instance_status,tags.owner,tags.expiration | write ec2_inventory-@TODAY@.csv

-command tells Resoto to output the results in CSV format. - The
+• The --csv flag for the list command tells Resoto to output the results in CSV format.

-command sends the CSV output to the designated file. - The pipes (
+• The write command sends the CSV output to the designated file.

 Executing the above command writes your EC2 inventory to a file on your computer.